TOLDOTECHNIK/buildroot-webkit/README.md

 Please change it after first boot: `passwd root`

 ### Wired network interface
 Due to bootup speed improvement eth0 is disabled by default.
-You can enable it by editing `/etc/network/interfaces`
+You can enable it by editing `/etc/network/interfaces`.
+If it's not working please refer to this [issue](https://github.com/TOLDOTECHNIK/buildroot-webkit/issues/6).

 ### Auto-expand rootfs on first boot
 The `S22resize_rootpart` init script expands the root filesystem to the maximum flash disk size on the first boot.